Robustly overfitting latents for flexible neural image compression: Experiments

+Figure~\ref{fig:cheng2020_kodak_base_2000_steps} shows the rate-distortion curve, using image quality metric PSNR versus BPP, of the base model and for refinement of the latents on the Kodak dataset with method: STE, uniform noise, $\atanh$ and SSL.
+We clearly see how SSL outperforms all other methods.
+In Appendix~\ref{fig:A_cheng2020_kodak_base_500_steps}, the results after $t=500$ iterations are shown, where the performance is more pronounced.

-\paragraph{Overall performance} Figure~\ref{fig:performances} shows the overall performance for the refinement of the latents on the Kodak dataset with method: STE, uniform noise, $\atanh$ and SSL.
-The true R-D loss in Figure~\ref{fig:true_loss} shows that STE has trouble converging and uniform noise quickly converges compared to $\atanh$ and SSL.
-We find that SSL outperforms all other methods, including $\atanh$ in terms of the lowest true R-D loss.
-Looking at the difference between the method loss and true loss Figure~\ref{fig:diff_loss}, we find that SSL quickly and smoothly finds a balance between the method and true loss, while $\atanh$ has a big difference in the beginning and more peaks before eventually converging.
-Additionally, uniform noise shows a big difference between the method loss and true loss, indicating that adding uniform noise overestimates its method loss compared to the true loss.
-For R-D curves, we refer to Appendix~\ref{apd:A_rd_performance}.
+To show how each of the methods behave, we take a closer look at the performance plots shown in Figure~\ref{fig:performances}.
+The refinement results are obtained from the pre-trained model, trained with $\lambda=0.0075$.
+The true R-D loss in Figure~\ref{fig:true_loss} shows that STE performs worse and has trouble converging, which is reflected in the R-D curve.
+Uniform noise quickly converges compared to $\atanh$ and SSL.
+We find that SSL outperforms all other methods, including $\atanh$ in terms of the lowest true R-D loss at all steps.
+Looking at the difference between the method loss and true loss Figure~\ref{fig:diff_loss}, we find that both SSL and $\operatorname{atanh}$ converge to $0$.
+Yet, the initial loss difference is smaller and smoother for SSL, compared to $\atanh$.
+Additionally, uniform noise shows a big difference between the method and true loss, indicating that adding uniform noise overestimates its method loss compared to the true loss.

+\paragraph{Tecnick and CLIC} To test how our method performs on other datasets, we use the Tecnick \cite{tecnick} and \cite{clic_dataset} dataset.
+We run baselines $\operatorname{atanh}$ and the base model and compare against SSL with $a=2.3$.
+Figure~\ref{fig:cheng2020_tecnick_base_2000_steps} shows the corresponding R-D curves on the Tecnick dataset.
+Note that Appendix~\ref{fig:A_cheng-clic-rd} contains the results of the CLIC dataset which shows similar behavior as on Tecnick.
+We find that both refining methods improve the compression performance in terms of the R-D trade-off.
+Additionally, our proposed method outperforms $\atanh$ and shows how it improves performance significantly at all points.
+The R-D plot after $t=500$ iterations for both datasets can be found in Appendix~\ref{apd:A_cheng_rd_curves}.
+Note, that these results show even more pronounced performance difference.

+\paragraph{BD-Rate and BD-PSNR} To evaluate the overall improvements of our method, we computed the BD-Rate and BD-PSNR \cite{bjontegaard01} for Kodak, Tecnick and CLIC in Table~\ref{tab:bd-gain-comparison-cheng}.
+We observe that across the board SSL achieves an improvement in both BD-PSNR and BD-Rate.
+After $500$ steps, SSL achieves almost double the BD-Rate reduction as atanh.
+The difference between the two becomes smaller at $2000$ steps.
+This underlines the faster convergence behavior of the SSL method.